-SCBC has reciprocal agreements with many clubs along Lake Ontario on both the Canadian and American sides.
-This agreement allows us to visit other boat and yacht clubs around the lake, and your friends from other clubs can visit us here.
+SCBC has reciprocal agreements with many clubs along Lake Ontario on both the Canadian and American shores.
+You can visit other boat and yacht clubs around the lake, and your friends from other clubs can visit us here.

 During the boating season the Social Committee will host a variety of social events, generally one per month.
 These events include a New Members Night, Sail Past, a Pig Roast, Commodore's Ball and many many more activities.

 Smugglers Cove Boat Club (SCBC) is a “working” club, which means all members are required to put in mandatory work hours to help maintain the complex.
-The amount of work hours required is set each year by the executive, typically 20 per year.
+The amount of work hours required is set each year by the executive.

 Our members represent a cross-section of both boating and Niagara.
-We’re Niagara’s farmers, doctors, teachers, laborers, small business owners, plumbers, accountants, lawyers, electricians, office workers, pastors, police officers, firemen and Niagara's families.
+We’re Niagara’s farmers, doctors, teachers, laborers, small business owners, plumbers, accountants, lawyers, electricians, office workers, pastors, police officers, fire fighters and Niagara's families.

 We have a maximum membership of 85 and we are always accepting new applications.